Rock 'n' Roll London-Locations and Venues Around London That Have Inspired Iconic Covers and Bands

 The most famous discovery of the 2i's was Britain's first rock star, Cliff Richard.
 It must be remembered how conservative Britain was after the Second World War.
 Cliff was considered outrageous at the time and a rival to Elvis.
 Youth culture was a new phenomenon on both sides of the Atlantic.
 Rock and roll was banned on most radio stations, and in Britain only about eight people had televisions.

-Tony Sheridan, who would later record "My Bonnie" in Hamburg backed by the pre-fame Beatles, also performed here, as did the likes of Tommy Steele, Joe Brown, Adam Faith, Deep Purple guitarist Richie Blackmore and many others.
+With its house band, Wally Whyton and the Vipers, the 2i's was an important rung on the ladder for many who would go on to fame.
+Tony Sheridan, who would later record "My Bonnie" in Hamburg backed by the pre-fame Beatles, performed here, as did Tommy Steele, Joe Brown, Adam Faith, Deep Purple guitarist Richie Blackmore and many others.

 The site of the 2i's is now occupied by a touristy fish and chip shop called Poppies.
 A green plaque was unveiled in 2006 in memory of the legendary venue that occupied the site between 1956 and 1970.